kaisoapbox/old_jekyll_site/readme.md

 # README

+NOTE: this repo is deprecated in favour of the [new repo](https://github.com/kaisoapbox/kaisoapbox.github.io), which you can check [out here](https://kaisoapbox.github.io).
+I'm keeping this more for legacy reasons than anything else.

 Hi!
-This is Kai, and this is the code to my GitHub Pages site!
+This is Kai, and this is the code to my (old) GitHub Pages site!

 It was built using: